vercel/next.js/packages/next/README.md

 > **Warning:** Note that this option is not available when using `target: 'serverless'`

 > **Warning:** Generally you want to use build-time configuration to provide your configuration.
-> The reason for this is that runtime configuration adds a small rendering / initialization overhead.
+> The reason for this is that runtime configuration adds rendering / initialization overhead.

 The `next/config` module gives your app access to the `publicRuntimeConfig` and `serverRuntimeConfig` stored in your `next.config.js`.